 Linux Commands

 The CSF runs the Linux operating system.
-Interaction with the system is done by typing commands in to a terminal program.
+Interaction with the system is done by typing commands into a terminal program.
 This can be a little daunting at first.
 The table below contains the basic Linux commands you will likely use on the CSF.

-It is worth remembering that when you log in to the CSF, the folder you will be first in is your home directory (Windows users can think of this as similar to “My Documents”.)
+It is worth remembering that when you login to the CSF, the folder you will be first in is your home directory (Windows users can think of this as similar to “My Documents”.)
 The home directory is private to you and where you should keep important files (it is backed-up storage).

 The other useful thing is that the Linux term directory is what Windows users call a folder when talking about storage.